Career

 • access and obtain a copy of your data on request;

-• require PDJ to change incorrect or incomplete data;
+• require ATE to change incorrect or incomplete data;

-• require PDJ to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;
+• require ATE to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;

-• object to the processing of your data where PDJ is relying on its legitimate interests as the legal ground for processing; or
+• object to the processing of your data where ATE is relying on its legitimate interests as the legal ground for processing; or

 • ask us to transfer your data to another organisation